Discover more funding news and announcements in Canada’s Federal Budget 2021.

 The Ontario 2021 Budget has released with the focus of keeping Ontarians safe and protecting the economy during the COVID-19 pandemic.
 Budget 2021 spending will be used to support families and workers in Ontario by protecting jobs and providing small businesses with necessary relief.

 The Ontario 2021 Budget came in at a total spending of $23.3 billion.

-In order to build a solid foundation for economic growth when Ontario emerges from the pandemic, the provincial government is creating business support programs directed towards small businesses and retaining/hiring workers.
+In order to build a solid foundation for economic growth when Ontario emerges from the pandemic, the provincial government is creating business support programs directed towards small businesses, municipality funding, and retaining/hiring workers.

 Ontario COVID-19 Small Business Support Programs